phil-smith-k/TaskStak/README.md

 ```

 #### Date Argument `<date-argument>`
-The date argument provides a fast way to stage tasks using natural language.
-While it may seem unintuitive at first, it's designed to speed up the staging process.
-You can use natural language options, aliases for common days, or standard date formats.
+The date argument provides an intuitive way to stage tasks using natural language, designed to speed up the staging process.
+You can use the natural language options, aliases for common days, or standard date formats.

 **Natural Language Options:**
 - `--today`, `-t` - Stage for today (default if no argument provided)